saymrwulf/uhd/notes.md

 2014-12-02T17:21:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (uhd) 2014-12-02T19:35:00 - Quick fix, referencing a known issue from the official repo (uhd) 2014-12-02T04:49:00 - Quick fix, referencing a known issue from the official repo (uhd)
+2003 paper) (uhd) 2014-12-02T19:35:00 - Quick fix, referencing a known issue from the official repo (uhd) 2014-12-02T04:49:00 - Quick fix, referencing a known issue from the official repo (uhd) 2015-01-12T17:27:00 - Quick fix, referencing a known issue from the official repo (uhd)